TablePress/TablePress/readme.txt

 For support questions, bug reports, or feature requests, please use the [WordPress Support Forums](https://wordpress.org/support/plugin/tablepress/).
 Please search through the forums first, and only [create a new topic](https://wordpress.org/support/plugin/tablepress#new-post) if you don't find an existing answer.
 Thank you!

 = Requirements? =
-In short: WordPress 5.6 or higher, while the latest version of WordPress is always recommended.
+In short: WordPress 5.8 or higher, while the latest version of WordPress is always recommended.

 = Languages and Localization? =
 TablePress uses the ["Translate WordPress" platform](https://translate.wordpress.org/).
 Please see the sidebar on the TablePress page in the [WordPress Plugin Directory](https://wordpress.org/plugins/tablepress/) for available translations.

 To make TablePress available in your language, go to the [TablePress translations page](https://translate.wordpress.org/projects/wp-plugins/tablepress), log in with a free wordpress.org account and start translating.

-= Migration from WP-Table Reloaded =
-Several years ago, TablePress has superseded the now discontinued WP-Table Reloaded plugin.
-If you are still using that, please see the [migration guide](https://tablepress.org/migration-from-wp-table-reloaded/) and switch to TablePress.

 = Development =
-You can follow the development of TablePress more closely in its official [GitHub repository](https://github.com/TobiasBg/TablePress).
+You can follow the development of TablePress more closely in its official [GitHub repository](https://github.com/TablePress/TablePress).

 = Where can I get more information? =
 Please visit the [official plugin website](https://tablepress.org/) for the latest information on this plugin, or [follow @TablePress](https://twitter.com/TablePress) on Twitter.